What is Mental Health Mentoring?

 - Managing a healthy balance between work, social and leisure activities.

-- Discuss strategies for building social confidence and interpersonal skills with friends and tutors.
+- Discussing strategies for building confidence and interpersonal skills with friends and tutors.

-Mentoring sessions are focussed on active problem solving, goal setting and reviewing these goals, and as such it is important to be willing to try things out.
-You might need, for example, to keep a diary, practice time management techniques or learn stress management techniques.
+Mentoring sessions are focussed on active problem solving, goal setting and goal reviewing; as such, it is important to try some of the strategies discussed with your mentor.
+It may be beneficial for example to keep a diary, practice time management techniques or learn stress management techniques.

 Despite some similarities mentoring is not:

-In addition it is not an alternative to statutory health care or independent advocacy.
+Mentoring is also not an alternative to statutory health care or independent advocacy.